pravega/pravega/documentation/src/docs/deployment/deployment.md

 There are two modes for running Pravega.

 - **Standalone** - Standalone mode is suitable for development and testing Pravega applications.
 It can either be run from the source code, from the distribution package or as a docker container.
 - **Distributed** - Distributed mode runs each component separately on a single or multiple nodes.
 This is suitable for production in addition for development and testing.
-The deployment options in this mode include a manual installation, running in a docker swarm or DC/OS.
+The deployment options in this mode include a manual installation, running in a docker swarm, or using the Kubernetes operators.

 ## Prerequisites

 The following prerequisites are required for running Pravega in all modes.

-- Java 8
+- Java 11

 The following prerequisites are required for running in production.
 These are only required for running in distributed mode.